 The Berkeley-Haas Entrepreneurship Program supports three premier startup competitions at Berkeley-Haas:

-LAUNCH: The UC Berkeley Startup Competition The marquee entrepreneurship event at UC Berkeley (more)
+LAUNCH: The University of California’s Startup Accelerator The marquee entrepreneurship event at UC Berkeley (more)

 Global Social Social Venture Competition catalyzes ventures that create and measure both social and financial returns (more)